History of Timor-Leste: United Nations administration

 On 15 October 1999, the Indonesian People's Consultative Assembly repealed the law annexing East Timor.
 The administration of East Timor was taken over by the UN through the United Nations Transitional Administration in East Timor (UNTAET), established on 25 October, and all remaining Indonesian forces left the territory in November.
 The INTERFET deployment ended on 14 February 2000 with the transfer of military command to the UN.

 The scope of the UNTAET mission exceeded previous UN peacekeeping efforts.
 UNTAET exercised effective sovereignty during this period, and engaged in a state-building process to develop institutions and local capacity, in addition to handling immediate humanitarian and security needs.
 Tensions existed between the mandate of effective governance, and the mandate to quickly prepare the territory for democratic self-governance.
 Governance was strongly centralised, with less investment in local capacity.
 A rapid timetable and insufficient engagement with local authorities, including limited cooperation with the National Council of Maubere Resistance, further limited institutional development.
 Reconstruction efforts included rebuilding the education system.
 For this textbooks were bought in the new official language, Portuguese, despite many teachers and students being unable to speak it.

 Elections were held in late 2001 for a constituent assembly to draft a constitution, a task finished in February 2002.
-East Timor became formally independent on 20 May 2002.
+Timor-Leste became formally independent on 20 May 2002.
 Xanana Gusmão was sworn in as the country's president.
-East Timor became a member of the UN on 27 September 2002.
+Timor-Leste became a member of the UN on 27 September 2002.